WildernessLabs/talusdb/readme.md

 ### Underrun

-Similar to the `Overrun` condition, if an application attempts to `Select()` an item from an empty `Table` an `Underrun` Event will be raised.
+Similar to the `Overrun` condition, if an application attempts to `Remove()` an item from an empty `Table` an `Underrun` Event will be raised.
 An application can optionally have the `Table` throw an Exception in this scenario.

 ## Coming Features